eatnumber1/russ.har.mn/machinae/_posts/2023-5-29-i-just-wanted-raid.md

 title: I Just Wanted a RAID Array
 excerpt: How I went from `mdadm --create` to contributing to the Linux kernel.
 keywords: [linux, md, mdadm, raid, dm-integrity]
-published: false
 ---

 # I Just Wanted a RAID Array

-This is a story about how I went from "just" wanting to create a RAID array, something [very well documented](https://raid.wiki.kernel.org/index.php/RAID_setup) and done for decades by... presumably everyone who runs a storage server, myself included... to contributing to Systemd and the Linux kernel.
+This is a story about how I went from "just" wanting to create a RAID array, something [very well documented][raid-setup-wikipedia] and done for decades by... presumably everyone who runs a storage server, myself included... to contributing to Systemd and the Linux kernel.

 I'm also not kidding that almost everyone who runs a storage server has done this.
-A [simple Google search](https://www.google.com/search?q=create+a+raid+array+linux) indicates that besides the Linux wiki, there's also documentation on how to do this from RedHat, Ubuntu, Debian, Arch, Alpine, Gentoo, Digital Ocean, Oracle, Suse, Alibaba, and even Amazon.
+A [simple Google search][google-create-raid-array] indicates that besides the Linux wiki, there's also documentation on how to do this from RedHat, Ubuntu, Debian, Arch, Alpine, Gentoo, Digital Ocean, Oracle, Suse, Alibaba, and even Amazon.
 It's an exaggeration, but I don't think it's too much of an exaggeration to say that Linux software RAID via `mdadm` is the most widely deployed storage solution in the world.

 ## The RAID5 Write Hole